 - 1. Each scenario will have a time limit as set by the Competition Committee.
 Teams are to manage their own time and will not be told the scenario length.
-The maximum scenario length in any case will be 20 minutes; - 2.
+The scenario length is determined by the competition committee but will be no longer than 20 minutes. - 2.
 Judge's score sheets will have no numerical marking values on them; instead, check boxes for completed, partially completed or not completed assessments, interventions or treatments will be used.
 There will also be boxes to indicate if penalty points were awarded.
-Marking will be done later with a small group inclusive of the Competition Chair and a medical advisor. - 3.
+Marking will be done later with a small group inclusive of the Competition Chair(s) and a medical advisor. - 3.
 Competitors will be given marks only for assessments, interventions or treatments actually delivered.
 No marks will be given for just verbalizing an assessment.
-For example, to get full marks and appropriate feedback for a blood pressure, the cuff will have to be on appropriately, the stethoscope correctly landmarked, the cuff inflated and deflated as appropriate for a live patient.
+For example, to get full marks and appropriate feedback for blood pressure, the cuff will have to be on appropriately, the stethoscope correctly landmarked, the cuff inflated and deflated as appropriate for a live patient.
 Once that is completed, feedback will be given.
-"Remember: Not actually done = no actual marks." - 4.
+"Remember: Not actually done = No actual marks." - 4.
 Unsafe acts by competitors may produce penalty points up to and including a "zero" on the entire scenario dependent upon the act.
-Unsafe acts will be stopped immediately and based upon the severity, the scenario may be halted and the team disqualified from the scenario.
-Repetitions of warned unsafe acts will not be
+Unsafe acts will be stopped immediately and based upon severity, the scenario may be halted and the team disqualified from the scenario.
+Repetitions of warned unsafe acts will not be tolerated.
+Examples of unsafe acts include but are not limited to sharp safety, throwing equipment or the unsafe movement of a live patient.

-- tolerated.
-Examples of unsafe acts include sharp safety, throwing equipment or the unsafe movement of a live patient (e.g. backboarded and lifted without straps). - 5.
-Feedback will be given in different ways based on patient presentation.
+- 5. Feedback will be given in different ways based on patient presentation.
 For conscious and alert patients, they will interact with participants directly with other feedback (vital signs, chest sounds, etc.) given by the patient's judge.
-Feedback for patients with altered levels of consciousness may be given by either the patient or judge dependent upon patient presentation. - 6.
+Feedback for patients with altered levels of consciousness may be given by either the patient or judge dependent upon patient presentation. ( - 6.
 During the scenario, the feedback from a judge may simply be "as found".
 This term, "as found", indicates usually one of two things.
 For example, the pulse of the patient as assessed is the pulse for the patient in the scenario.
 Conversely, "as found" may be indicative of an inappropriately done assessment that would not produce actual results (i.e., inappropriate pulse check location). - 7.
-As the scenarios are conducted in English, language interpreters as allowed to provide language services to teams as required.
+As the scenarios are conducted in English, language interpreters are allowed to provide language services to teams as required.
 They are not allowed to provide guidance on patient care or elicit information other than what is asked by the team.
-It is a straight translation service only.
 Teams must provide their own interpreter if needed.